andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 ##### Symmetric IRB

 In symmetric IRB both ingress and egress VTEPs participate in routing.
 When a packet traverses subnets, the ingress VTEP routes the packet from the source subnet to an intermediate IP-VRF.
 The packet is then VXLAN encapsulated and sent to the egress VTEP, which routes it from the IP-VRF to the destination subnet.
+With an L3VNI configured, I no longer need to have all the other VTEPs VNIs configured across all VTEPS, it can route from eg, VNI10010 to VNI 10020 located on a remote tep using the L3VNI (VRF).

 VTEPs need to be configured with an IP-VRF that interconnects all subnets.
 This model allows for better scalability as each VTEP doesn't need to maintain complete information about all tenant hosts.